 The Academy provides the following Equal Opportunities to Access overseen by the SENDCo

-Physical access arrangements: disabled toilet in Arts Centre, disabled toilet and wet room in main building, lift to all floors.
+Physical access arrangements: disabled toilet in new Arts Centre, disabled toilet and wet room in main building and new changing rooms, lift to all floors.

 Enhanced lighting and double hand rail on staircases.